Mapping classes are almost determined by their finite quotient actions: Review on twisted invariants

 In particular, (\ref{tau_Delta}) makes it clear that the cellular structure is only auxiliary for defining $\tau^{\rho\otimes\phi}(X;\mathbb{F}(t)^k)$.
 We extend the above setting, and allow $X$ to be any topological space which is homotopy equivalent to a connected finite cell complex. \end{example}

 More generally, there is a notion of torsion for any finitely generated acyclic based chain complex of free left $\mathcal{A}$--modules.
 Here $\mathcal{A}$ can be any associative ring (with identity), only assuming that the cartesian product rings $\mathcal{A}^l$ are mutually non-isomorphic for all $l\in\Natural$.
 The torsion lives in the abelian group $K_1(\mathcal{A})$, which can be characterized as the abelianization of the stable general linear group $\mathrm{GL}(\mathcal{A})$ over $\mathcal{A}$.
 For any (commutative) field $\Omega$, the determinant function yields is a canonical group isomorphism $K_1(\Omega)\cong\Omega^\times$.
 Under the acyclicity assumption and allowing some indeterminacy caused by choices, twisted Reidemeister torsions can be defined for $(X,\alpha)$ given $\alpha\colon\pi_1(X)\to\mathrm{GL}(k,\mathcal{A})$.
 (See \cite[Chapter II, Section 6]{Turaev_book_torsion}.)
 In the general setting, twisted Reidemeister torsions are usually invariant under simple homotopy equivalence of $X$ along with pull-back of $\alpha$.
 However, the version of Example \ref{example_TRT} is actually invariant under homotopy equivalence and representation pull-back, thanks to the homotopy invariance of twisted Alexander polynomials and twisted homology (see Section \ref{Subsec-twisted_homology}).
+We record a precise statement of this fact as follows.

+\begin{proposition} Adopt the notations and the assumptions of Example \ref{example_TRT}.
+If $X'$ is a connected finite cell complex, and if $X'\to X$ is a map of homotopy equivalence, then